Gathering student feedback in your online learning environment

 - Select the Questionnaire activity from the Add an activity or resource chooser.

-- Enter the name of your Questionnaire in the Name field.
+- Enter the meaningful title in the Name text box.

-- Add some contextual information to display on the site page to the Description field and enable Display description on site page.
+- Add some contextual information to the Description field and enable Display description on site page.

 - Expand the Availability section.